borjasotomayor/icpc-midcentral-usa-website/_sources/about.rst.txt

 ------------------------------------------

-ICPC-style programming contests are five-hour on-site contests where each team (composed of three students) must solve 8-11 programming problems (for example, see our `problem archive <archive>`_).
+ICPC-style programming contests are five-hour on-site contests where each team (composed of three students) must solve some number of programming problems (for example, see our `problem archive <archive>`_).
 Each team has a single computer, with no access to the Internet and limited access to online reference materials (some contests, like the Mid-Central regional do allow teams to bring unlimited